 How does Hive fit into the QDS Landscape?

 QDS gives you the freedom to work with Hive, Hadoop MapReduce, Spark, and Presto as part of one unified interface with unified metadata.
 Choose the right solution for the right workload rather than being locked into any single technology.
-Hive and MapReduce are tried and proven for batch ETL and SQL workloads where reliability and stability are of highest importance.
+Hive and MapReduce are tried and proven for batch ETL and SQL workloads where reliability and stability are of the highest importance.
 In contrast, Spark is great for machine learning and other use cases that benefit from in-memory data and fast response time while Presto is a proven scalable SQL engine for simple, interactive analysis at companies such as Facebook, Netflix, Airbnb, and more.

 A self-managing and self-optimizing implementation of Hive with Qubole

-Runs on your choice of popular public Cloud infrastructure
+Runs on your choice of popular public cloud infrastructure

-Leverages the platform’s AIR (Alerts, Insights, Recommendations) capabilities to help data teams focus on outcome, instead of the platform
+Leverages the platform’s AIR (Alerts, Insights, Recommendations) capabilities to help data teams focus on the outcome, instead of the platform

 - Smarter object storage access for split computation, batching of writes, pre-fetching, and multiple caching layers, SSD Caching